coucouland/coucou-user-guide/docs/examples/index.md

-Here you will find examples of how to use the Coucou command line to manage your calendaring data.
+Here you will find examples of how to use the Coucal command line to manage your calendaring data.